galaxyproject/galaxy-hub/content/news/2024-09-20-esg-byos-im/index.md

 6. The user can also evaluate it by clicking the `Dataset details` of a job and observe that the user's external storage is used as the `Dataset Storage`.

 <img class="center" src="dataset-storage-location.png" width="80%" alt="Dataset details showing external storage.">

+# Conclusions

+Having the possibility to connect Galaxy with external storage capacity enables great flexibility for both the end user and the Galaxy administrator.
+The end user can benefit from extra storage capacity easily.
+The Galaxy administrator does not have to look after additional storage systems.
+All in all, this *Bring their Own Storage (BYOS)* approach allows Galaxy to scale up the number of users in a more sustainable way.